gdiseattle/gdi-intermediate-js/intro-slides.md

 ---
 ## A few quick announcements
-* WiFi Network is BuildRight the password is ???
+* WiFi Network is BuildRight
 * Restrooms are down the ramp and to the right
 * Please be respectful!
 ---